 Duct mastic is the best duct-sealing material because of its superior durability and adhesion.
-Apply mastic at least 1/16-inch thick, and use reinforcing mesh for all joints wider than 1/8-inch or joints that may move.
+Apply mastic at least 1/8-inch thick, and use reinforcing mesh for all joints wider than 1/8-inch or joints that may move.
 Install screws to prevent joint movement or separation.

 Aluminum foil or cloth duct tape aren't good materials for duct sealing because their adhesive often fails.
-Consider covering tape with mastic to prevent tape's adhesive from drying out and failing.
+Cover any tape with mastic extending 1" past the edges of the tape to prevent tape's adhesive from drying out and failing.
+Any tape that is used as part of an assembly it should be UL 181 rated.